abroroo/til/Grokking Simplicity/Chapter6.md

 - **Memory Efficiency**: Saves memory by sharing unchanged parts of data structures.
 - **Performance**: Improves performance by avoiding unnecessary copying.

+You can convert actions into calculation just by copying an input data and modifying that copied data and return copied data leaving original data immutable.
+Which overall makes it a read operation, because the original data hasn't been modified.